akabe1/OAUTHScan/README.md

 # Installation
 After downloaded (or cloned) the OAUTHScan repository, build it using gradle, and finally import the generated 'OAUTHscan-1.0.jar' file via Burp Extender tab.
+Alternatively is possible to install it from official Burp App Store.

 # Usage